cucapra/caiman/docs/fall2023_ideas/more_examples.md

 A more carefully made list of some examples we're missing, building from the "ground up".
 In other words, taking a look at a more complete set of examples, both for raw caiman and explication, that start with just very basic variations of existing programs.

-For a concrete goal, I will propose some number, like 10 "trivial examples", 3-4 "simple examples", and 1 "big example" program.
+For a concrete goal, I will propose some number, like all the "trivial examples", 3-4 "simple examples", and 1 "big example" program.
 The alternative is to help develop the actual benchmarking software, but I worry about piling on extra tooling with little payoff.

 ## "Trivial" Examples